richardkorneisel/intro-to-python/readme.md

 * We'll be using them in conditionals and comparisons just like in JavaScript

 Comparison operators in Python are nearly identical to JavaScript.
-However, the check for equality is always for both value and data type.
+However, the check for equality is always for both value and data type (i.e. strict comparison).

 * `<`
 * `>`